-- Bounce Rate: The rate at which users exit your site immediately after entrance
+- Bounce Rate: The rate at which users exit your site immediately after the entrance

 - Conversion Rate: The rate at which a visitor becomes a lead